akiho-ally/StSqDB/README.md

 Twizzle: 0.46511627906976744 (120.0 / 258.0)
 No_element: 0.8255813953488372 (213.0 / 258.0)
 sameframes 43 no_atten bs 16 epoch 300
-sameframes 43 no_attn bs8 epoch600
-sameframes 43 no_attn bs8 epoch600

 Average PCE: 0.24657125819916517